cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 --------------------------------------------------------------------------

-Now we can use what you have learned so far to push the GCD unit through the flow.
+Now we can use what you have learned so far to push the GCD unit through the ASIC front-end flow.
 First, run a simulation of the GCD unit.

 ```
 % cd $TOPDIR/sim/build